We are not doomed.

 I never lost much sleep over losing sleep.
-Doing so seemed, well, counterintuitive.
-Illogical.
+Doing so to me seemed, well, counterintuitive.
 Self-defeating.

 ‘Oh, but then I’ll be tired in the morning,’ my sleepless friends would say.
 But you’ll be tired in the morning anyway, I’d think and say: ‘I see.
 That’s inconvenient, certainly.’
 I didn’t really see.
 Though I realised it would be inconvenient to be tired in the morning.
 Then again they were tired in the morning anyway, because they couldn’t sleep, so why not be tired having done something useful, or interesting?